 Complaints Procedure for Flat Clearance Queens Park

-Front view of a flat clearance team preparing for removal This Complaints Procedure sets out how we handle concerns about our flat clearance services in and around the area.
+A long row of black rubbish bags filled with waste materials is piled along the edge of a paved street, with the bags appearing tightly knotted and stacked haphazardly.
+The bags are situated on the curbside in front of a green, leafy backdrop comprising dense trees and shrubs, indicating an outdoor setting near a residential or suburban area.
+The bags are made of glossy plastic, reflecting sunlight, and the street surface in the foreground is smooth and grey, contrasting with the dark bags.
+The scene suggests a recent collection or disposal of rubbish, with no visible signage or vehicles.
+This image is relevant to rubbish removal services provided by Flat Clearance Queens Park, supporting local waste management in the Queens Park area, inferred from the postcode and context of the website page about complaints procedures.
+This Complaints Procedure sets out how we handle concerns about our flat clearance services in and around the area.
 It applies to all aspects of our flat clearance operations, including rubbish collection, item removal and safe disposal.
 Our aim is to resolve issues promptly, fairly and transparently.
 If a customer believes a Queens Park flat clearance job did not meet expectations, this procedure explains the stages available, timescales and the principles we follow to produce an equitable outcome.

 The procedure is intentionally straightforward and written in plain language to help customers and staff understand responsibilities and next steps.
 It covers initial reporting, investigation, resolution and escalation processes.
 While focused on flat removal and domestic junk clearance, the same approach applies to related services such as hazardous item handling, recycling separation and clearance scheduling.
 We emphasise professionalism and clear communication at every stage to avoid misunderstandings.

-Photograph showing items awaiting removal during a flat clearance The first step is to lodge a complaint.
+A person's hands visible in the image are handling used plastic bottles and a metal can, placing them into a blue plastic container filled with various discarded plastic bottles, some clear and some green, along with a metal can.
+The bottles have different cap colours, and the scene appears to be outdoors, possibly on a grassy area, with the person's blue jeans partially visible in the background.
+This setting indicates waste collection or recycling activity, which is related to rubbish removal services offered by Flat Clearance Queens Park.
+The image emphasizes the sorting of plastic waste materials, highlighting the importance of proper disposal and recycling in local rubbish management efforts around Queens Park, London.
+The lighting suggests daytime with natural light illuminating the scene clearly, allowing detailed visibility of the different textures and materials of the waste objects.
+The first step is to lodge a complaint.
 Customers should provide a concise description of the concern, the date and time of the service, and any supporting information such as photographs or booking references.
 Complaints may relate to damage, missed collections, unacceptable behaviour by operatives, incomplete clearance or concerns about disposal practices.
 In the interests of speed, reports raised within ten working days of the service are easier to investigate, but older reports will still be considered.
 The acknowledgement stage confirms receipt and outlines the expected timetable for an initial response.

 On receipt we carry out a preliminary assessment to determine the nature and severity of the issue.
 This includes checking job notes, photographs and any on-site records kept by our crew.
 Where necessary we will contact the operative(s) involved and review CCTV or GPS logs if applicable.
 Investigations are conducted with impartiality: our priority is to establish facts and identify appropriate remedies.
 The process will: